 Development Program

 In this article, we’ll examine the what, why, and how of development programs.
 We’ll walk you through how to create the right one for your business type and employee development goals.
-Finally, we will share how Growthspace is taking a new approach to enable truly effective development plans for employees and organizations.
+Finally, we will share how Growthspace is taking a new approach to tackling truly effective development plans for employees and organizations.

 1. Define challenges and KPIs